webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 Real-time communication also poses a problem that doesn't exist in most other domains.
 For a web developer it isn't fatal if your website is slower on some networks.
 As long as all the data arrives, users are happy.
 With WebRTC, if your data is late it is useless.
 No one cares about what was said in a conference call 5 seconds ago.
 So when developing a realtime communication system, you have to make a trade-off.
-What is my time limit, and how much can I send?
+What is my time limit, and how much data can I send?

 This chapter covers the concepts that apply to both data and media communication.
 In later chapters we go beyond the theoretical and discuss how WebRTC's media and data subsystems solve these problems.